TU DELFT EXTENSION SCHOOL FOR CONTINUING EDUCATION

 - the TU Delft Management Regulations for the use of Educational ICT Facilities by Students;

-- the TU Delft Code of Conduct and Code of Ethics.
+- the TU Delft Code of Conduct and Code of Conduct.

 B. Definition of terms